ARYAA98/Employee-Attrition/README.md

 ### 3. Exploratory Data Analysis

-Key findings from EDA — all verified directly from the data:
+Key findings from EDA :

 | Feature | What the Data Shows |
 |---|---|